Calindra/eitri-docs/en/docs/eitri-cli.md

 - `--initialization-params` Allows you to send initialization parameters to the Eitri-App, which facilitates development and testing.
 - `-v, --verbose` Displays detailed messages during command execution.
-- `-p, --playground` Initializes the Eitri-App in playground mode, with an opening QR code for the Eitri Playground.
+- `-p, --playground` Initializes the Eitri-App in playground mode, with an opening QR code for the Eitri Play.
 - `-e, --emulator` Initializes the Eitri-App in emulator mode, with an opening QR code for the Eitri Emulator.
 - `-sh, --shared` Initializes the Eitri-App in shared mode, with an opening QR code for the Eitri Shared.